 An application for graduation must be filed during the term in which the student expects to graduate.
 The application should be filed as early as possible to prevent payment of a late fee.
 No applications for graduation will be accepted after the end of the late application period, which is almost always the same as the late-add drop deadline.
 Application forms may be obtained in the departmental office.
 The student is advised to check with the SSoE Office of Administration, or the Graduate Administrator concerning the timing of this application.
 If a student is uncertain about completing work in the current term, the application should be filed.
 If graduation is possible, an application should be filed since it can be withdrawn, whereas an application submitted after the late fee deadline will not be accepted.
-A new application for graduation was filed in a previous term.
-All graduate students must be FTDH status or registered (e.g., BIOENG 3999) during the term of graduation.
+A new application must be filed for the term in which a student expects to graduate, even if an application for graduation was filed in a previous term.
+All graduate students must be FTDH status or registered (e.g., BIOENG 3999)

+during the term of graduation.
 In special circumstances where only minimal work is required to complete the thesis or dissertation, a student may request a waiver for one term only.